sait-wbdv/fall-2021/src/courses/dsgn270/day02.md

 - [Cards](https://www.nngroup.com/articles/cards-component/)

 ### Treasure hunt
-Based on the materil covered thus far, find 3-5 websites that:
+Based on the material covered thus far, find 3-5 websites that:
-1. Are well designed, esthetically pleasing and useful, OR;
+1. Are well designed, aesthetically pleasing and useful, OR;
 2. Aren't.

 We'll be discussing these and other examples in breakout discussions.